simonmichael/hledger_site/src/sqlite.md

 # hledger and SQLite

-SQLite is the easiest way to achieve full relational queries on your hledger data.
+With SQLite you can do full relational queries on your hledger data.

 Here we export all transactions to a database and run some queries:
 ```shell